ramisbahi/calling-convention-validation/README.md

 ### Resources

 The `mips-parser` is implemented using [Syntax](https://github.com/DmitrySoshnikov/syntax) tool, which generates a LALR(1) parser based on the MIPS [grammar](https://github.com/DmitrySoshnikov/mips-parser/blob/master/mips.g).
+The parser is adapted from Dmitry Soshnikov, with some modifications to support more MIPS instructions.